top of page

 My Story

 In my freshman year of college, the first English professor I had saw my skill and love of writing and approached me with a suggestion: why don’t you do a double major in English and Opera?
-I thought long and hard but wanted to finish my degree in four years, not five or six, so I decided against that idea.
+I thought long and hard, but I wanted to finish my degree in four years, not five or six, so I decided against that idea.
 He also suggested I do an honors-level study focusing on writing, which I did not do because I transferred from that school.
-To this day, I am forever grateful to that professor and how he saw something in me even when I was pulling away from writing.
+To this day, I am forever grateful to that professor and how he saw something in me, even when I was pulling away from writing.

 If you can dream it, you can do it, and never give up on your dreams!